Frequently Asked Questions

-A: We offer feedback interviews to all candidates who are not deemed "hireable" after they have undergone the "group process" portion of the RA Selection process.
-This will give you the opportunity to speak with members of the RA Selection Committee and get useful feedback which can help you in the future.
+A: We offer feedback interviews to all candidates who are not hired or placed on the wait list after they have undergone the "group process" portion of the RA Selection process.
+This will give you the opportunity to speak with members of the RA Selection Committee and get useful feedback that can help you in the future.

-Q: Who can I talk to if I have further questions?
+Q: Whom can I talk to if I have further questions?